farnazgh/classification-by-4-layer-neural-network-tensorflow-/README.md

-# income classification by 4 layer neural network (tensorflow)
+# Classification by 4 layer neural network (tensorflow)

 Prediction task is to determine whether a person makes over 50K a year